nicolasH/frankensteins/readme.md

 /projects /notes /pages)are created and the template files are moved to where they will be used.

+_Conventions for assembly description_:

+- `_name`: this is one of the template files you have to edit.
+It should be named `_name.html` in the content folder.
+- `[...]`: this is content extracted from a markdown file.
+It can be the first line of a file (_it's title_), the result if a markdown to html conversion or the result of some other internal operation.
+- "..." text that appears verbatim in `___.sh`.

 #### Blog

-You can use `___.sh new "A new beginning!"` to create a file (named, say `2014-07-07.0707.A-new-beginning.md`) in the blog folder that will contain the title.
+You can use `___.sh new "A new beginning!"` to create a file (named, for example `2014-07-07.0707.A-new-beginning.md`) in the blog folder that will contain the title.
 It will be named using the date, and most special characters will be removed from the file name (but not the title).

-Generation phase: When `___.sh gen` is invoked, all the blog posts will be transformed into html pages, in a `YYYY/MM/DD/The-title-of-the-post.html` file.
+Generation phase: When `___.sh gen` is invoked, all the blog posts will be transformed into html pages, in a `YYYY/MM/DD/The-title-of-the-post.html` file (yes, the time is removed from the generated post file name).
 The latest post will also be used to create an `index.html` in the blog folder.
 The titles and links to each post will be part of the `archive.html` page, and the last five titles and links will be added to the end of the `index.html` page.
 All the posts will also be used to generate a full text `blog/feed.xml`.

 How each pages are assembled:

 Posts: